 Clinical Lecturer in Sport and Exercise Medicine

-Stefan Kluzek is a Sport and Exercise Medicine (SEM) trainee with a clinical and research interest in knee injuries and metabolic dysregulation.
-Stefan's research explores the role of inflammatory pathways in a development of knee osteoarthritis.
-Stefan is particularly interested in identifying the mechanisms leading to early cardiovascular mortality in knee osteoarthritis.
+I am a senior Sport and Exercise Medicine (SEM) trainee with clinical and research interests in knee injuries, osteoarthritis and metabolic dysregulation.
+My research explores the role of inflammatory pathways in a development of knee osteoarthritis.
+I am particularly interested in identifying the mechanisms leading to early cardiovascular mortality in knee osteoarthritis.

 Ioannides D. et al, (2017), BMJ Case Reports

 McClelland TJ. et al, (2017), BMJ Case Reports

 Wallace G. et al, (2016), Arthritis Care and Research